vidjil/vidjil/doc/vidjil-algo.md

 it will be fully analyzed/segmented by this other point (and then collected by the `fuse.py` script, using consensus sequences computed at this other point, and then, on the web application, correctly displayed on the grid).
-**Thus is advised to leave the default** `-z 100` **option for the majority of uses.**
+**Thus is advised to leave the default** `--max-designations 100` **option for the majority of uses.**

-The `-A` option disables all these thresholds.
-This option should be used only for test and debug purposes, on very small datasets, and produce large file and takes huge computation times.
+The `--all` option disables all these thresholds.
+This option can be used for test and debug purposes or on small datasets.
+It produces large file and takes more time.

 The `--analysis-filter` option speeds up the full analysis by a pre-processing step, again based on k-mers, to select a subset of the V germline genes to be compared to the read.